Kotlin/dokka/README.md

     outputFormat = 'html'
     outputDirectory = "$buildDir/javadoc"

-    // These tasks will be used to determine source directories and classpath kotlinTasks {
+    // [Deprecated] These tasks will be used to determine source directories and classpath kotlinTasks {
         defaultKotlinTasks() + [':some:otherCompileKotlin', project("another").compileKotlin]
     }

+    // In case of Gradle multiproject build, you can include subprojects here to get merged documentation
+    // Note however, that you have to have the Kotlin plugin available in the root project subProjects = ["subproject1", "subproject2"]

     // List of files with module and package documentation
     // https://kotlinlang.org/docs/reference/kotlin-doc.html#module-and-package-documentation